 (b) lodged in the prescribed manner; and

-(c) accompanied by the prescribed fee.
+(c) accompanied by the fee prescribed in respect of the licence.

 (2) A form approved under subsection (1) may include a requirement that the applicant’s signature be witnessed by a person of a class specified in the form.

+[Section 46 amended by No. 4 of 2008 s.
+30.]

 47. Material to support application for licence

-(1) An application for the issue of a licence is to be accompanied by —
+(1) An application for the issue of a licence, other than a temporary licence, is to be accompanied by —

-(a) evidence of the applicant’s age and identity;
+(a) such evidence as is prescribed of the age and identity of the applicant;

 (b) photographs of the applicant in such number and form as the Commissioner may determine;

-(c) testimonials from 2 persons as to the applicant’s character given not more than 24 months before the application is lodged;
+(c) testimonials as to the applicant’s character from 2 persons who have known the applicant for the whole of the 5 year period before the application was made;

 (d) in the case of an application for a security officer’s licence with an endorsement under section 24 or 26, evidence that the applicant has passed any prescribed medical examination;